plplaaa2/waveshare-7/README.md

 I don't know any programming languages, and I made this as a hobby.

+If someone asks why I have two, it's because I got frustrated with the touch issue on the Waveshare 7' product.

 # waveshare ESP32 S3 N8R8 LCD 7 LCD Brightness Wire

 it is necessary to adjust the backlight brightness, you can be adjusted by connecting the pin below and the remaining GPIO pin(ex:GPIO6) of ESP32 module.